Cook-Eat-AG/recipes.cookeat.ch/_recipes/sushi-platte.md

 - Gurke (in Streifen)
 - 2 Avocados (in Streifen)
 - Karotten (in ganz dünnen Streifen)
-- 200g Thunfisch in Sashimi-Qualität (in Streifen)
+- 200 g Thunfisch in Sashimi-Qualität (in Streifen)
-- 200g Lachs in Sashimi-Qualität (in Streifen)
+- 200 g Lachs in Sashimi-Qualität (in Streifen)

 directions: